Canada Goldenrod

 Height: Up to 2 m (5 ft)

-Habitat: Fields, open dry areas.
+Habitat: Fields and Open Areas; Fields, open dry areas.

 Books: Newcomb's Wildflower Guide: 448 Peterson's Field Guide to Wildflowers: 190 ROM Field Guide to Wildflowers of Ontario: 184